kainat632/WiFiPS/README.md

 ## Developers

-[Ajnas](https://github.com/ajnas) and [Jazeem](https://github.com/jazeem).
+[Kainat](https://github.com/kainat632).
 Feel free to contact us in case of any issue while setting up/testing.

-## Developed By
-Kainat